FlyingFordAnglia/Turing-Pattern/README.md

 seaborn: 0.13.2

-## ipywidgets not rendered
+## If the widget gets stuck at "Loading widget..."

-If the widget gets stuck at "Loading widget..." ipywidgets requires frontend extensions to render properly.
+ipywidgets requires frontend extensions to render properly.
 If they're not installed or compatible, the widget won't display.
 Try running the following locally in the environment:
 `pip install --upgrade notebook ipywidgets`